What We Do

 CIDCI brings together deep thinkers from diverse disciplines and communities to advance change in the design and construction industry.

 Originally conceived as a one day event, we have converted the Fall Forum proceedings into a week long series of early morning online webinars designed to fuel your mind.
 So join us in FREE conversations Oct.
-5-9 from 8:00-9:30 PDT when we discuss the New/Next Normal.
-We will discuss new directions for IPD, systemic discrimination, data and technology andand chat with healthcare owners about how they envision the future.
+4-8 from 8:00-9:30 PDT.

 You may need support today to solve complicated problems that didn’t exist a month ago.

 The Center for Innovation in the Design and Construction Industry is moving our Innovation Lab online and expanding it to include CEO’s and others charged with making hard decisions in the coming months to create a community of practice within the AEC community.

 Participants will come together with a question or problem they are grappling with.
 These problems could be connected to current health and economic crisis or perhaps they are problems magnified by these uncertain times…or not!
 Problem statements can focus on internal projects (e.g., how might we streamline our contracting time?, how might we build camaraderie on a virtual team?) or external projects (e.g., how might we help our hospital clients improve safety?, how might we help our clients cope with the COVID-19 crisis?).

 The Online Innovation Lab will take place in Spring, 2021.